monowai/flockdata.org/README.md

 ## Still with us?
 This project represents an exploration into alternative information systems and the technologies that support them with a view to how they could be put to work in a service/api-oriented world that can be mapped on to business processes.

 AuditBucket(AB) enables you to track incoming information, find it via a search engine, compare versions over time, and explore it as a network graph to find connections in your information.

-The end results are that people can leverage sophisticated search capabilities on to latest available business information then explore it's evolution independently of your transaction processing systems.
-Kind of like real-time data warehousing for sales and a graph for the marketing department to mine.
+Tracking changes to information across your many applications offers a view of what is going on at the information interface of your business.

 AB leans on the brilliant work being done by the open-source community.
 The open source projects we have selected represent the cutting edge in information management techniques.
 AB will enable you to evaluate big data and look at information in new and exciting ways for very little effort - particularly given the range of technologies that AB ties together.